joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/19/business/arkansas-family-dollar-closing.html?searchResultPosition=8

 **How Many Hits Did Eddie Collins Have?
 It Varies.**\
 `When Albert Pujols collected hit No. 3,314, the Cardinals celebrated him for passing Collins on the career hits list.
-Some record keepers weren’t so sure.`\
+Some recordkeepers weren’t so sure.`\
 https://nytimes.com/2022/05/19/sports/baseball/eddie-collins-albert-pujols-hits.html?searchResultPosition=9

 **At the Shed, Frieze II Takes Off**\